 Learning the different ways on how to cook bratwurst will make you a sausage pro in no time!
-Get the best tips and tricks on how to cook brats PLUS get our 6 bratwurst recipes all in one place, including brats on the stove, plus baked, steamed, grilled, air fried, pressure cooked, and brats in a crockpot too.
+Get the best tips and tricks on how to cook brats PLUS get our 6 bratwurst recipes all in one place, including brats on the stove, baked, steamed, grilled, air fried, pressure cooked, and brats in a crockpot too.
 It’s a WHOLE LOTTA YUM!

 How to Cook Brats – 6 Ways!

 With my husband’s family being from Germany, we are a bratwurst obsessed family.
 Our favorite sausage appears on our table just about weekly.
 Having a variety of bratwurst recipes on hand makes for a simple yet delicious dinner any day of the week.

 Since brats are already pre-seasoned and don’t need much added, learning how to cook bratwurst is a snap!
 With just one ingredient (the sausage of course), and maybe 1 or 2 extras like a cooking liquid of veggie side, you have a simple yet savory meal.

 To have an easy German-style meal, serve any of our bratwurst recipes with sauerkraut, our German mustard potato salad recipe, a pretzel, and of course a German beer.

 The Best Way to Cook Bratwurst

 What you consider the BEST way to cook bratwurst could come down to how much time you have, how many brats you need to cook, and what kitchen appliances you have available.
 Bratwurst in a skillet like cast iron is best when you’re just cooking a few brats, either the grill or in the oven works best for cooking a large batch, and in a pressure cooker is one of our personal favorites because it’s hands-off cooking.
 Here are the different ways to cook bratwurst sausage:

 - On the grill